nfdi4plants/BOAT-Builder-for-Ontology-Annotation-Tables/README.md

 Implementing ontologies enhances the findability and interoperable aspect of your data by using predefined ontologies with an unique ID.

-To do this, just click inside the text field and the build in search compoenent will search in the database for fitting onotlogies.
+To do this, just click inside the text field and the built-in search compoenent will search in the database for fitting onotlogies.
 You might change the word a bit to get the best results.
 The search suggestions can be expanded to see the definitions and the ID of the ontology.

 Clicking on a ontology suggestion replaces the term in the text field and a checkmark appears on the right to ensure the use of an ontology.